6 Customer Success Metrics to Focus On in 2024

 NPS helps predict your business growth; if you have more promoters than detractors, you know your customers will help generate more leads with great word-of-mouth.

-In 2019, about 1.92 billion people purchased goods or services online, and e-retail sales surpassed 3.5 trillion U.S. dollars worldwide (Statista, 2020).
+In 2022, retail e-commerce sales were estimated to exceed 5.7 trillion U.S. dollars worldwide, and this figure is expected to reach new heights in the coming years.
+(Statista, 2023).
 That said, customers rely heavily on online reviews to make informed choices.
 Reviews are the new word-of-mouth.
 It is, therefore, important to ensure your customers’ satisfaction, so they become promoters of your brand and give you exceptionally good reviews.

 Customer Success Metric #4: Customer Satisfaction Score (CSAT)